Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-Two sentences, front-loaded with purpose and exclusions.
-Every sentence adds value with no waste.
+Two sentences, front-loaded with purpose, then fallback, then usage hint.
+Every sentence is earned, no waste.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.